 I mentioned before there is a market for women’s hockey.
 If you go to a women’s sporting event, the crowd is often heavily women and girls.
 If little girls had no buying power, toy companies would be in trouble.
 On top of that, there’s no reason the game can’t appeal to men as well – but finding a niche with girls and women who like to see people like them competing is a good start.
 If this market is leveraged and encouraged, it will lead to hockey’s popularity spreading in other places.

 And, finally, there’s the elephant in the room to address.
 Some people just don’t think women should play sports, or that women’s sports should be funded like men’s sports are.
 Is everyone who’s opposed to women’s hockey in the Olympics, or who’s been talking about how they can’t wait for hockey to start, like this?
 No, of course not.
 Similarly, not everyone who advocates for women’s hockey is some kind of feminist icon.
 But there is a double standard, and that double standard affects how countries fund and develop female athletes.
 It also affects how people view women’s sports, and how critical they are of their development.
 And it sucks.
 But, again, the only thing to do is support women’s sports.
 And to me, that doesn’t mean buying into a double standard of competitiveness and pulling the plug on women’s Olympic hockey.

-I'm a programmer who watches a lot of hockey.
+Elena is a programmer who watches a lot of hockey.
+Mainly covers international hockey.